 Interestingly, the most important “firsts” for Belford Lawson occurred off the field and after he left Michigan.

-So, on the thirty-second anniversary of his passing, let us remember another distinguished Michigan Man.
+So, on the thirty-fifth anniversary of his passing, let us remember another distinguished Michigan Man.
 Belford Lawson was on three Fielding Yost teams, but like about one-hundred of his teammates, he never played a down.
 His football “role” at Michigan was acted out on the practice field.
 I am certain that it was difficult for Mr. Lawson, but he obviously made the best of his time at Michigan and went on to do great things for the advancement of racial justice in America.
 Unfortunately, there is still much more work to be done!